Prudkyi/new-forest/readme.md

 To work, follow these steps:

-1. Install Node.js on PC (if not already installed) - [https://nodejs.org/en/](https://nodejs.org/en/)
+1. Install Node.js on PC (if not already installed) - [https://nodejs.org/en/](https://nodejs.org/en/).
+Execute the command - "node init" in the terminal
-2. Execute the command - node init in the terminal
+2. Execute the command - "npm i" in the terminal
 3. Wait for the package installation to finish

 To start work in **development** mode, execute the command